 Tax filing status – Beginning in Year 1 of the divorce, you can no longer file “married,

 Dependency exemption – Only the custodial parent has the right to claim the child as

 a dependent.
 However, if both parents share equal parenting time, then

 child support.
 If neither parent pays child support despite splitting equal time with

-the child, then it is the parent with the higher adjusted gross income.
+the child, the higher adjusted gross income will have exemption.

 Alimony – Under current law, alimony is taxable income to the receiving

 spouse, while paying spouse can deduct alimony paid for federal income